Jerbear28-spec/Network-Switch-Project/README.md

 <h3>Step 5: Monitor Network Traffic using Wireshark</h3>

 <p>
  Open Wireshark.
-There should be a connection showing traffic.
-This is all of the traffic going to and from the router (port 2).
-From here, you can filter by
+There should be an active connection showing traffic.
+This is all of the traffic going to and from the router (mirrored from port 2).
 </p>

 ![wiresharkconnection](https://github.com/user-attachments/assets/b605a7ba-aef7-4c7f-b82c-765e5e24c474)